 Renewing your firm’s professional indemnity insurance

-Is there a minimum number of insurers from which I should obtain quotes?
+Is there a minimum number of insurers I should approach?

-Not necessarily.
-You should use more than one broker to gain access to the full range of insurers that are willing to offer PII to your firm.
+You may want to consider using more than one broker to ensure access to the full range of insurers that might be willing to offer PII to your practice.

-Different insurers will underwrite different types of firm, with the turnover, number of partners, and the volume of particular kinds of work (such as conveyancing) being important determinants.
+Different insurers will underwrite different types of firm, with the turnover, number of partners and volume of particular kinds of work (such as conveyancing) being important determinants.